 Your internet marketing company doesn’t like you thinking about all those visitors who simply move on without calling you or filling out your web form, so they rarely talk about it.

-Firmidable has been watching Live Chat in action for law firms around the United States.
-And this is what we’ve found: A Live Chat service—operated by an experienced third-party vendor—succeeds in capturing more of a firm’s website visitors and turning them into clients.
+For years now, Firmidable has been watching and studying Live Chat in action for our law firm marketing clients around the United States.
+This is what we’ve found: A Live Chat service—operated by a quality third-party vendor—succeeds in turning more website visitors into clients.
+Usually to a dramatic degree.

-You may wonder how it works, so in this post we’ll explain who answers the chats, whether you need a staff member standing by at all hours, what kinds of conversations potential clients have on the system, and how it screens chats to bring you the right kinds of cases.
+In this post we’ll explain who answers the chats, whether they give legal advice, whether you need a staff member standing by at all hours, what kinds of conversations potential clients have on the system, and how they screen chats to bring you the right kinds of cases.

-When Firmidable first recommended Live Chat to Peter Gorton of The Lachman & Gorton Law Office in Endicott, New York, he was reluctant.
+When Firmidable’s legal marketing team first recommended Live Chat to Peter Gorton of Lachman & Gorton Law Office in Endicott, New York, he was reluctant.

-He was concerned it would involve too much time from his staff—time they need to focus on their law practice and existing clients.
+He was concerned it would involve too much time from his staff—time they need to focus on the law practice and existing clients.

 Peter said they did a trial run, “. . . and literally within days, we knew this was going to be great for our firm.”